Coffee ReadsPricing Reports

 3. Vague ROI promises

 If an agency cannot tell you how many hours or dollars a system will save, they are not thinking like an operator.
 Ask for the calculation.
-A partner who has run a business will give you one; an order-taker will give you adjectives.
+A partner who has run a business gives you a number.
+An order-taker gives you adjectives.

 §